Cultural events

 *** How to stay informed about upcoming Japanese cultural events? ***

-subscribe to the e-Bulletin, our monthly newsletter | “like” our Facebook page | follow our X account | visit our YouTube channel
+subscribe to the e-Bulletin, our monthly newsletter | like our Facebook page | follow our Instagram account | follow our X account | visit our YouTube channel